Trans fat: Hydrogenation

+Further regulation and consumer awareness has led to wider adoption of fully hydrogenated fats, which contain no trans fat due to an absence of double bonds.
+The "overshoot" in melting point and hardness could be combated by mixing in another fat, sometimes using interesterification to produce a more even blend.
+Plant oils rich in monounsaturated fats and saturated fats have also replaced some uses of hydrogenated fats.
+The technology has improved such that a 2021 review indicates that trans fat from hydrogenated fats is no longer a problem in modern countries.

 Thermal isomerization

 When heated (cooked), some unsaturated fats change from their normal geometry to trans.
 The rate of isomerization is accelerated by free radicals.

 History

 There were suggestions in the scientific literature as early as 1956 that trans fats could cause an increase in coronary artery disease.
 Studies in the early 1990s brought renewed scrutiny and confirmation of the negative health impact of trans fats.
 In 1994, it was estimated that trans fats caused at least 20,000 deaths annually in the U.S. from heart disease.
-In the 1990s, activist organization Center for Science in the Public Interest(CSPI) called for reducing trans fats in foods, and later lobbied for them to be disclosed on product labels and menus.
+In the 1990s, activist organization Center for Science in the Public Interest (CSPI) called for reducing trans fats in foods, and later lobbied for them to be disclosed on product labels and menus.
 (Note: References: